MedAvail (NASDAQ:MDVL) Releases FY 2021 Earnings Guidance

 MedAvail (NASDAQ:MDVL) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $27 million-$31 million, compared to the consensus revenue estimate of $30.03 million.

-A number of equities analysts recently commented on the company.
-Zacks Investment Research lowered MedAvail from a hold rating to a sell rating in a research note on Friday, April 9th.
-Cowen lifted their target price on MedAvail from $18.00 to $20.00 and gave the stock an outperform rating in a report on Monday, April 12th.
+A number of equities research analysts recently weighed in on the stock.
+Cowen boosted their price objective on shares of MedAvail from $18.00 to $20.00 and gave the company an outperform rating in a research report on Monday, April 12th.
+Zacks Investment Research downgraded shares of MedAvail from a hold rating to a sell rating in a research report on Friday, April 9th.

 MedAvail Holdings, Inc operates as a technology enabled pharmacy company that embeds automated pharmacy services directly into clinics and other points of care through its proprietary technology.
 The company provides turnkey services through its proprietary robotic dispensing platform, the MedAvail MedCenter, and home delivery operations.